How to uninstall the Gdiview unwanted program?

 Damage | Decreased computer performance, browser tracking - privacy issues, possible additional malware infections. |

-Some examples of adware-type apps and browser hijackers are PBlocker+, Movie Finder, WizardUpdate, RadioFanaticSearch and LiveRadioSearch.
-Usually even if apps of this type are advertised as useful - they are not, at least not to their users.
-As mentioned, in the introduction, most of the times users download PUAs unknowingly.
+Some examples of adware-type apps and browser hijackers include PBlocker+, Movie Finder, WizardUpdate, RadioFanaticSearch and LiveRadioSearch.
+Even if these apps are advertised as useful, they are malicious and should be avoided.
+Users often download PUAs inadvertently.

 How did adware install on my computer?